 Also known as Recovery Insurance or Critical Illness cover, trauma insurance covers certain illnesses, and injuries that are debilitating, potentially even fatal, and have a significant impact on a person's life and their ability to work.
 For instance, cancer, a stroke or serious injuries arising from a motor accident.

 You can purchase Trauma Insurance directly through insurance providers who offer this type of cover.
 TAL lets you build your own cover package online according to your needs.

 - Is it included as part of my superannuation?

-No. Don’t expect to find trauma cover in your super fund.
-This kind of cover has not been offered to new members since July 2014.
+Don’t expect to find trauma cover in your super fund.
+Due to change in law, this kind of cover has not been offered to new members since July 2014.
 If your super fund offered trauma coverage before this date, call to find out if you are still covered.

 - Do I need trauma insurance?

 While it’s not pleasant to ponder if you will be diagnosed with any of the illnesses or injuries covered in trauma insurance policies, it is always advisable to think ahead and imagine how your family will manage financially if you are no longer able to provide a stable income through working.

 Consider what kind of savings, private health care, and back up plans you have in place.
 This includes reviewing other insurance policies you may have such as income protection, life insurance (including through your super), and total and permanent disability.